 The evidence for the 8 domains of Alzheimer’s prevention are shown by selecting the domain below:

-Low GL – Eat a low Glycemic Load (GL) diet
+Low Carb and GL – Eat a low Glycemic Load (GL) diet

 Brain Fats Up Brain fats – Omega-3, Phospholipids & vitamin D